 Cited as Bassist of the Year in 1988 by Rolling Stone, to my ears, Kenny is the among most versatile and resourceful players in the history of the art-form.
 His career spans scores of seminal sides and concert performances, including Ronnie Spector, Billy Idol, The Stories with Ian Lloyd, Dana Fuchs, Bob Dylan, Sammy Hagar, Joan Jett, Graham Parker, Hall & Oates, New York Dolls, and Billy Squire to cite a very, very, very select few.

-My favorites from Kenny’s canon include two albums which did not garner the attention they so richly deserved: Brian Setzer’s The Knife Feels Like Justice (1986), and Rick Derringer’s Derringer (1976).
+To my ears, Kenny’s seminal sides include Brian Setzer’s The Knife Feels Like Justice (1986), and Rick Derringer’s Derringer (1976).